elencerrado/oficaz/replit.md

 - **Input Validation**: Zod schemas for all API endpoints to prevent malicious inputs
 - **SQL Injection Protection**: Drizzle ORM with parameterized queries throughout
 - **Rate Limiting**: Global and endpoint-specific rate limits to prevent abuse
+- **Error Handling**:
+  - Global ErrorBoundary captures all React errors (prevents black screens in production)
-- **Error Handling**: Errors logged but never expose sensitive data or stack traces to clients
+  - Server errors logged with full stack traces but only generic messages sent to clients
+  - React Query automatic retries with exponential backoff
+  - User-friendly error messages with reload/recovery options
+  - All errors logged to Sentry for monitoring
 - **Security Headers**: Helmet configuration with HTTPS enforcement, HSTS, X-Content-Type-Options, X-Frame-Options
 - **Company Isolation**: All data queries filtered by companyId to prevent cross-company data access
 - **TOCTOU Prevention**: All security-critical operations use atomic database operations (UPDATE...WHERE...RETURNING) to prevent time-of-check-time-of-use races